leadedge/ofxNDI/README.md

 The new class files depend on Openframeworks and are much easier to use.
 There are now options to send and receive using ofFbo, ofTexture, ofPixels as well as an unsigned char pixel buffer.

-If receiving to Openframeworks fbo, texture of pixels, it is no longer necessary to manage sender size change rom the application.
+If receiving to Openframeworks fbo, texture of pixels, it is no longer necessary to manage sender size change from the application.
 Also it is no longer necessary to handle receiver creation.
 Simply use the receive functions alone.

 The sender includes pbo pixel buffer readback within the class itself, activated by SetReadback.